Protective measures are simple, cost-effective and immediately beneficial

 It makes it more difficult for someone to access your files or account.

-Turn on two-factor authentication with our helpful guides for:
+Turn on multi-factor authentication with our helpful guides for:

 - Apple ID